openstack/rally/doc/source/quick_start/gates.rst

 Create a custom Rally Gate job
 ------------------------------

-You can create a **Rally Gate job** for your project to run Rally benchmarks against the patchsets proposed to be merged into your project.
+You can create a **Rally Gate job** for your project to run Rally tasks against the patchsets proposed to be merged into your project.

 To create a rally-gate job, you should create a **rally-jobs/** directory at